aetperf/aetperf.github.io/_posts/2023-12-26-Lyon-s-Digital-Terrain-Model-with-IGN-Data.md

     CRS.from_epsg(2154)

-The CRS (Coordinate Reference System) of the mosaic raster is confirmed to be EPSG:2154, which corresponds to Lambert 93.
+The CRS of the mosaic raster is confirmed to be EPSG:2154, which corresponds to Lambert 93.
 Now, let's use Rasterio to crop the mosaic raster to the extent of the transformed bounding box:

 ```python
 # Crop the mosaic raster to the bounding box